Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Phase 5: Measure and optimize (Ongoing)

 Track your KPIs monthly.
 Identify the most frequent exception types and address their root causes (vendor data quality, PO process gaps, receiving delays).
 Each improvement raises your touchless rate and lowers your cost per invoice.
-For more on building a full AP automation workflow, see our guides on invoice approval automation and invoice processing automation.
+For more on building a full AP automation workflow, see our guides on invoice capture software, invoice approval automation, and how to streamline invoice processing.

 If you cannot measure your matching process, you cannot improve it.